Elixir-Techne/pms/README.md

 # pms
-Project management platform for Construction worker
+Project management platform for Construction worker.
+The application do not have the open signup.

+This a platform to collobarate between workers, contractors and construction company.